 Why Your New Furnace Smells

-3 Other Furnace Smells You Shouldn’t Disregard
+3 Other Furnace Smells You Shouldn’t Dismiss

 - Musty.
-If your furnace smells musty, you might have mold and mildew flourishing in your ductwork.
-We recommend having your ductwork inspected and cleaned if needed.
+If your furnace smells musty, you might have mold and mildew growing in your ductwork.
+We advise having your ductwork checked and cleaned if needed.